brows3r/AutoEnum/README.md

 # AutoEnum
-An enumeration tool for post exploitation that you can use to get information about your target machine and its network.
+An enumeration tool for post exploitation that you can use to gather information about your target machine and its network.

 ![image](https://user-images.githubusercontent.com/78043996/118904311-9c0d3700-b8e7-11eb-833f-1f3daf18c5c5.png)

 # Status - ❌